nwjs/chromium.src/android_webview/docs/commandline-flags.md

 ## Can I apply commandline flags on my device?

 *** note
-**Note:** WebView only permits toggling commandline flags on devices/emulators running a debuggable Android OS image. **Most users cannot apply commandline flags, because they're using devices with production Android images.**
+**Note:** WebView only permits toggling arbitrary commandline flags on devices/emulators running a debuggable Android OS image. **Most users cannot follow these instructions**, because they're using devices with production Android images.

+If you need to toggle flags on **production devices**, see [this guide](flag-ui.md).
 ***

 You can check which Android image you have on your device with the following: